openframeworks/ofBook/11_sound/chapter.md

 From the perspective of an openFrameworks app, it's not important what the sound hardware's specific voltages are.
 All that really matters is that the speaker cone is being driven between its "fully pushed out" and "fully pulled in" positions, which are represented as 1 and -1. [note: would be good to relate this to zach's bit about numbers between 0 and 1 in the animation chapter].

-[footnote] Many other systems use an integer-based representation, moving between something like -65535 and +65535 with 0 still being the representation of "at rest".
+[footnote] Some other systems use an integer-based representation, moving between something like -65535 and +65535 with 0 still being the representation of "at rest".
 The Web Audio API provides an unsigned 8-bit representation, which ranges between 0 and 255 with 127 being "at rest".
-NOTE TO SELF DOUBLE CHECK THE SPECIFIC NUMBERS

 A major way that sound differs from visual content is that there isn't really a "static" representation of sound.
 For example, if you were dealing with an OpenGL texture which represents 0 as "black" and 1 as "white", you could fill the texture with all 0s or all 1s and end up with a static image of "black" or "white" respectively.
 This is not the case with sound.
 If you were to create a sound buffer of all 0s, all 1s, all -1s, or any single number, they would all sound like exactly the same thing: nothing at all.